midonet/midonet/docs/actors-model.md

 handle ARP replies and generate ARP requests.

-When a `Router` requires the MAC for an IP address, it queries its ARP cache, which will suspend the `SimulationProcess` actor the `Router` is running in until the ARP Cache replies.
-When a `Router` receives an ARP reply addressed to it, it sends it to its ARP Cache and instructs the `VRNCoordinator` that it has consumed the packet.
+When a `Router` requires the MAC for an IP address, it queries its ARP cache, which will suspend the `Controller` actor the `Router` is running in until the ARP Cache replies.
+When a `Router` receives an ARP reply addressed to it, it sends it to its ARP Cache and instructs the `Coordinator` that it has consumed the packet.

 If the ARP Cache has an entry for a requested IP address, it returns it immediately.
-If it does not, it records the waiting actor and the address it's waiting on, and produces an ARP request and instructs the `SimulationController` to emit it.
-If Midostore is notified of an entry for an outstanding address, it sends that entry to every actor waiting for it.
-When `MidostoreClient` receives an ARP reply from the `Router` object, it updates the ARP Cache with the data from that reply and sends it to any actors waiting on it.
+If it does not, it records the waiting callback and the address it's waiting on, and produces an ARP request and instructs the `DatapathController` to emit it.
+If the cluster service is notified of an entry for an outstanding address, it sends that entry to every callback waiting for it.
+When the cluster service Client receives an ARP reply from the `Router` object, it updates the ARP Cache with the data from that reply and sends it to any callbacks waiting on it.
+These callbacks complete the `Promise`s the `Coordinator` actors are waiting on, and so the Routers resume their simulations.

 ## Chains